 All child welfare case decisions are based on the status of the child.
-A decision to substantiate abuse should be kept separate from a determination on the outcome of a legal case in court.
+A decision to substantiate abuse should be kept separate from the addition of an individual to the Responsible Individual List and determination on the outcome of a legal case in court.